 Distracting your dogs from thinking about the trip and getting excited might be another method that can keep it from running around or barking in the car.

-Using their favorite chew toys or TV programms as a distraction will divert their attention away from the impending destination and reduce their excitement.
+Using their favorite chew toys or TV programs as a distraction will divert their attention away from the impending destination and reduce their excitement.

 Some dogs get excited at watching the sceneries in the car pass by.
 I must admit that I do too!
 This is probably the character of an adventurous soul whether you are a dog or a human.